acc-wp/acc_user_importer/readme.txt

 == Changelog ==
+1.3.1 Francois Bessette
+    Fixes for Mtl section:
+    -Make imis_id optional
+    -users with no expiry date are now considered active

 1.3.0 Francois Bessette
     -Add options to change role when member becomes expired, and restore previous role when member renews.